mborges-pivotal/ocpvmware4.2/README.md

 oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"storage":{"emptyDir":{}}}}'
 ```

-If you have require external access to the image registry or need to log in to the registry from outside the cluster, run the following command to expose the registry:
+If you require external access to the image registry or need to log in to the registry from outside the cluster, run the following command to expose the registry:

 ```
 oc patch configs.imageregistry.operator.openshift.io/cluster --type merge -p '{"spec":{"defaultRoute":true}}'